Linux Foundation backs new ‘ACRN’ hypervisor for embedded and IoT

 Xen Project's plan after AWS goes KVM: Talk up embedded futureREAD MORE

-The Linux Foundation already hosts the Xen Project, which has an effort under way to adapt that hypervizor for embedded and automotive applications.
-Xen has made that effort a priority after Amazon Web Services signalled its hypervizor will not be its long-term choice, as The Reg revealed last year.
+The Linux Foundation already hosts the Xen Project, which has an effort under way to adapt that hypervisor for embedded and automotive applications.
+Xen has made that effort a priority after Amazon Web Services signalled its hypervisor will not be its long-term choice, as The Reg revealed last year.

-But ACRN thinks Xen and other hypervizors built for data centre use can't do embedded well due to two problems: they’re big, and; they can’t prioritise certain workloads.
+But ACRN thinks Xen and other hypervisors built for data centre use can't do embedded well due to two problems: they’re big, and; they can’t prioritise certain workloads.

-ACRN addresses the first issue by being small: the project claims it’ll have just 25,000 lines of code, compared to over 150,000 for data centre hypervizors.
+ACRN addresses the first issue by being small: the project claims it’ll have just 25,000 lines of code, compared to over 150,000 for data centre hypervisors.

 The second issue is important because one target for ACRN is automotive use.
 Today, cars have several computers linked over a bus.
-It’s widely envisaged that future cars will have one computer running a hypervizor to isolate workloads, an arrangement that will mean fewer integration hassles and lower costs for auto-makers.
-ACRN likes that idea, but thinks a hypervizor used in such scenarios needs to prioritise workloads related to safety.
-Conventional hypervizors can’t do that, so ACRN will so that future in-car computers know when to starve the entertainment system of resources in order to ensure drivers’ or riders’ safety.
+It’s widely envisaged that future cars will have one computer running a hypervisor to isolate workloads, an arrangement that will mean fewer integration hassles and lower costs for auto-makers.
+ACRN likes that idea, but thinks a hypervisor used in such scenarios needs to prioritise workloads related to safety.
+Conventional hypervisors can’t do that, so ACRN will so that future in-car computers know when to starve the entertainment system of resources in order to ensure drivers’ or riders’ safety.

-The Register has asked The Linux Foundation how its hypervizor projects interact and will update this story, or pen a new one, if we receive a response. ®
+The Register has asked The Linux Foundation how its hypervisor projects interact and will update this story, or pen a new one, if we receive a response. ®